-When is liquid food used?
+When is a liquid diet necessary?

-- Serious infections and injuries
+- Serious infections or injuries

 - Chewing and swallowing disorders